 When I renewed and purchased a program, I bought the high tier that includes frozen foods.
 It came with a few pamphlets with information that can be helpful, and I’ve read that it comes with access to coaches.
 I haven’t tried that out because I don’t want to be hassled, but I do think it is important for someone doing this program for the first time.

-I know, that’s the question isn’t it?
-Generally, yes.
+I know, that’s the question, isn’t it?
+Generally, yes, the Nutrisystem menu is good.
 Some of the boxed meals are great.
 Some meals where you have to add water to the container, microwave it, and wait for it to “thicken” are not as great.
 The custom plan lets you pick and choose the meals you want, so after trying different meals you can get an idea of what you like and don’t like.

 The lunches are where I’ve had the most trouble.
 The meals in pouches or little containers are not my favorite.
 Unfortunately, you can’t see the packaging when you order the meals because the food is plated on the menu, so it does take trying it out to find out.
 But it was the same for Jenny Craig, I tried various meals, decided if something wasn’t for me and told the coach not to put it in my next order.
 It seems like many of the lunches come in those containers where you have to wait for it to “thicken” or are soups.
 At least, those are the items that seemed appealing on the selection menu.
 Maybe next time I’ll try something different.